FantasyInternet/FantasyInternet.github.io/about.md

 ==============================
 The fantasy internet is a reinvention and re-imagining of the web.
 It is the cyberspace we used to dream of, but never came to pass.

+What if the web was based solely on [WebAssembly](https://webassembly.org/) and HTML was never invented?

 What would the internet look like, had it been introduced on the good ol' microcomputers of the eighties..?

-What if HTML was never invented?

 What would a world wide network of arcade machines look like?